brookshi/Hitchhiker/doc/howtouse-en.md

 **`Project`**: use `Project` to work with your team，two things here: `Team Members` and `Environment`:

 > **`Members`**：you can invite people by using `Invite Members`, Enter emails and Hitchhiker will send mails to members.
-Member could click 'Accept invite' button in the mail to join Project, Hitchhiker will generate account and password for him (email for account and `123456` for default password.
+Member could click 'Accept invite' button in the mail to join Project, Hitchhiker will generate account and password for him (email for account and `123456` for default password).

 > **`Environment`**：In general, there are several environments for coding or testing, eg：QA, Stage, UAT, Prod..., these environments use different domain or headers...
 Now it's easy to handle this by using `Environment`: set variables in `Environment` and use variables in `Request`, then send request by selecting different `Environment` to get the corresponding response.